Please view these information tabs to learn about Hermle Clock Movement 140/141 series.

-The movement numbers off of the Hermle clock movement are needed when ordering.
-The numbers are matched up and it will be the exact same movement as the old one.
-Replacing the movement is a fraction of the price of a repair, and the clock will be up and working the fastest way.
+The numbers off of the back plate of the movement itself are needed when ordering a Hermle clock movement.
+The numbers are matched up so the new movement will be exactly the same as the old one.
+Replacing the movement is a fraction of the price of a repair.
+It is also the fastest way to get the clock up and running again.

 Clock movement removal and installation

-Removing and the installing the clock movement only requires the most basic tools.
-If you can change the spark plug on your lawn mower this will be a breeze.
-All the Hermle clock movements are in stock and can ship immediately.
-We are full time clock makers and retailers both, so if you need any assistance please ask.
-This goes for the installation or ordering a Hermle clock movement, if you need help please let us know.
+Removing and installing the clock movement requires the most basic tools.
+If you can change the spark plug on your lawn mower, this will be a breeze.
+All of the Hermle clock movements are in stock and ship immediately.
+We are full time clock makers and retailers.
+This means we can help you from start to finish.
+If you need assistance in picking out the correct Hermle clock movement, installation or troubleshooting, we can help.
+Please do not hesitate to ask.

 Matching the CM when ordering

-This note is only if your ordering a movement that has a pendulum.
-You will need to match up your CM length from the back plate of your old unit to the new one.
-The options indicated all that is available by stock.
-If there is a CM number you need but is not listed we can still create it most likely by changing some gears.
-If this is the situation please just give us a call 800 381 7458.
-There is an extra fee for the regearing of the movement.
-Usually this fee is $30 to $40 additional.
+This note only applies if your Hermle clock movement has a pendulum.
+You will need to match up the CM length from the back plate of your old unit to the new one.
+The options in the drop down menu ultimately indicate stock items that are available.
+However, if there is a CM number you need that is not listed, we can usually create it by changing some gears.
+If this is the situation please give us a call 800 381 7458.
+There is an extra fee for regearing the movement.
+Usually this is an additional fee of $30 to $40.